Service Selection Overview

 This is often a very personal choice.
 Here are some questions to keep in mind that could affect your decisions:

-- Does your device command support JSON/XML output directly?
+• Does your device interface support JSON/XML output directly?

 Direct JSON or XML Command Output